m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 Typically each router along a path will decrement the TTL at each hop.

-If the routers in the attacker’s network never decrement the TTL, no time-exceeded messages will be generated by routers in AS 100.
+If the routers in the attacker's network never decrement the TTL, no time-exceeded messages will be generated by routers in AS 100.

 As a result, `traceroute` would never show AS 100 on the path at all.

 ## Autonomous System Session Authentication
 Session authentication attempts to ensure that BGP routing messages sent between routers on adjacent ASes are authentic.

-Since the session between ASes is a TCP session, the authentication can be done using TCP’s MD5 authentication option.
+Since the session between ASes is a TCP session, the authentication can be done using TCP's MD5 authentication option.

 In such a setup, every message exchanged on the TCP connection not only contains the message but also a hash of the message with a shared secret key.